E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_web_throwing/readme.rst

 ..
 IF YOUR MODULE IS IN A SEPARATE REPOSITORY

-The tests for this module can be run by downloading its source code (see the ``Source Code`` section below), installing OpenPathSampling and installing it by running ``python setup.py install`` from the root directory of the package.
+The tests for this module can be run by installing `OpenPathSampling`_, downloading source code for the module (see the ``Source Code`` section below), and installing it by running by running ``python setup.py install`` from the root directory of the package.
 Test this module by running the command ``nosetests`` from the root directory of the repository.